-The DROID is a very flexible universal processor for control voltages (CV) in a Eurorack modular system.
-It can do almost any CV task you can imagine, such as sequencing, melody generation, slew limiting, quantizing, switching, mixing, working on clocks and triggers, creating envelopes and LFOs or other fancy voltages, or any combination of these at the same time!
-While doing this, it is very precise both in voltage and in timing.
+DROID is flexible system for generating and processing control voltages in your Eurorack modular system.
+It can do almost any CV task you can imagine, including sequencing, melody generation, quantizing, switching, mixing, working on clocks and triggers, envelopes, LFOs, random voltages and any combination of these at the same time.
+It also give flexible access to MIDI.